ChrolloKryber/bingSearch/readme.md

 A simple python script for linux to open your browser and conduct bing searches, with a main goal to prevent detection.

-Even though I have tried my best to make it hard to figure out that the searches are automated, there is still a chance to get caught.
+Even though I have tried my best to make it hard to figure out that the searches are automated, there is still a chance to get caught.<br>
+It seems that bing can apply a cooldown of 12 points every 15 minutes, hence the script will wait for 15 minutes after executing 4 searches for 12 points, running this loop 8 times.

 ```diff
 - Use at your own risk, automating bing searches goes against Microsoft's ToS